ChRe777/TheGoodOnes/README.md

 Most projects I saw with high level of complexity.
 That means you have no simple lego stones, but very complex one.

+## Keep it simple (as possible)

+It seems that everyone one knows or heard this statement, but more me it seems nobody is doing it.
+This is a provocant statement that nobody doing that.
+But the real genuis seek for the simple.
+Why?
+Perhaps the wise people understand that you can not do anything higher when you start to complicated.

+For instance as example.
+Every material is made out of atom.
+Atom are building stone of material.
+From Material you can build object.
+From Object you can build other objects.

 ## Design

 Design a software like building a house.
 First you need to know what to build.